Daniels Mill, Shropshire: Restoration

 In 1958, the mill was restored.
 A tremendous amount of work went into the restoration, which included fixing water damage to the wheel, rebuilding several walls around the wheel pit, installing a new steel axle, replacing millstones and their timber framework, replacing floorboards, windows and more.
 Great care was taken to use old materials, mostly obtained from demolition sites.

 In 2007 the mill was awarded a £67,500 grant from GrantScape Community Heritage Fund to reinstate the secondary water feed to the wheel – this involved reinstating both a large feed pool and underground pipe, and the reconstruction of the overwheel water tank which had been removed in the mid 1960s when it became unsafe.

 While this work was being planned the mill was badly damaged by serious flooding during the summer of 2007.
 A grant from the Shropshire Tourism Action Plan programme for European Rural Development Funds was obtained to upgrade the site and improve visitor access.
-Other funding from the Society of Protection of Ancient Buildings, Bridgnorth District Council and the Midlands Mills Group, along with money raised through a public appeal, helped restore the wheel and workings so three sets of millstones could turn once again.
+Other funding from the Society for the Protection of Ancient Buildings, Bridgnorth District Council and the Midlands Mills Group, along with money raised through a public appeal, helped restore the wheel and workings so three sets of millstones could turn once again.
 The culmination of these three projects was marked by a re-opening in July 2008.

 During 2008 work to uncover the ruin of the smaller mill was also carried out.
 Fragments of mill stones, one large English mill stone, and evidence of an even older water wheel were exposed during the excavations.